 (1) The strict transform $ Y ' $ of $ Y := \Max(X) $ is contained in $ \Max(X') $.

-(2) We may have created new components.
-But we know that each of them has to be contained in the exceptional divisor $ E $.
+(2) \parbox[t]{12.5cm}{ We may have created new components.
+But we know that each of them has to be contained in the exceptional divisor $ E $.}

 Since we computed $ Y $ before, we can simply determine its strict transform under $ \pi $ in order to obtain the components of $ \Max(X') $ of type (1).
 Therefore it is only left to determine the new components, i.e., those of type (2).
-The fact that these are contained in $ E $ then helps to simplify the local computations. \end{Obs}
+The fact that these are contained in $ E $ then helps to simplify the local computations. {The latter is also useful when $ D = \Max(X) $ is the entire locus, in which case there is no component of type (1) in $ \Max(X') $ and one has to check whether $ X' $ strictly improved compared to $ X $.} \end{Obs}